There are at most finitely many singular moduli that are S-units: Introduction

-A \emph{modular unit} is a nonconstant modular function without zeros or poles in~$\H$.
+A \emph{modular unit} is a modular function without zeros or poles in~$\H$.
+A \emph{weak modular unit} is a modular function~$u$ for which~$0$ is a cuspidal value of~$u$ and of~$\frac{1}{u}$.
+Note that every nonconstant modular unit is a weak modular unit.

 The singular moduli of modular units defined over~$\Qalg$ are a natural source of algebraic units, see, \emph{e.g.}, \cite{KubLan81}.
-Roughly speaking, the following result asserts that among modular functions defined over~$\Qalg$, modular units are in fact the only source of singular moduli that are algebraic units.
+Roughly speaking, the following result asserts that among modular functions defined over~$\Qalg$, weak modular units are the only source of singular moduli that are algebraic units.

-\begin{theoalph} Let~$f$ be a nonconstant modular function defined over~$\Qalg$ that is not a modular unit.
+\begin{theoalph} Let~$f$ be a nonconstant modular function defined over~$\Qalg$ that is not a weak modular unit.
 Then, there are at most finitely many singular moduli of~$f$ that are algebraic units. \end{theoalph}